fabian-0520/amos-pj-ws20-21-computer-vision-for-sights/amos/django_orchestrator/README.md

 1. Open the terminal
 2. Move into the project directory (.../django_orchestrator)
+3. Place the SSH key of the Image Crawler's EC2 instance is the project root directory and name it "ec2key.pem".
-3. Build the Docker image: docker build -t django_orchestrator .
+4. Build the Docker image: docker build -t django_orchestrator .
-4. Run the Docker image:
+5. Run the Docker image:
    docker run -d
    -e PGHOST=<PGHOST>
    -e PGDATABASE=<PGDATABASE>